containers/podman.io_old/_posts/2020-12-09-podman-systemd-demo.md

 ./cleanup.sh

-Hope you enjoyed this demo and any comments or suggestions please make them in the github repository.
+Hope you enjoyed this demo and any comments or suggestions please make them in the [GitHub](https://github.com/edhaynes/podman_systemd_usermode_demo.git) repository.